human papillomavirus (HPV) test is done to check for a

 abnormalities and may lead to

-For information about treatment of abnormal cervical cell changes
+To learn more about treatment of abnormal cervical cell changes

 Abnormal Pap Test.